schmalls/PowerShell-Docs/scripting/core-powershell/web-access/install-and-use-windows-powershell-web-access.md

 9. Optionally, if needed for your organization, specify a host name that makes sense to your organization and users, such as **www.contoso.com**.
 Click **OK**.

 10. For a more secure production environment, we strongly recommend providing a valid certificate that has been signed by a CA. You must provide an SSL certificate, because users can only connect to Windows PowerShell Web Access through an HTTPS website.
-See [To configure an SSL certificate in IIS Manager](#To-configure-an-SSL-certificate-in-IIS-Manager) in this topic for more information about how to obtain a certificate.
+See [to configure an ssl certificate in iis manager](#to-configure-an-ssl-certificate-in-iis-manager) in this topic for more information about how to obtain a certificate.

 11. Click **OK** to close the **Add Website** dialog box.